-Award recipients must comply with Section 6 of HRSA's SF-424 R&R Application Guide and the following reporting and review activities:

-1) Discretionary Grant Information System (DGIS) Performance Reports.
+Award recipients must comply with Section 6 of HRSA's SF-424 R&R Application Guide and the following reporting and review activities: Discretionary Grant Information System (DGIS) Performance Reports.
 Available through the Electronic Handbooks (EHBs), the DGIS is where recipients will report annual performance data to HRSA.
 Award recipients are required to submit a DGIS Performance Report annually, by the specified deadline.
-To prepare successful applicants for their reporting requirements, the listing of administrative forms and performance measures for this program are available on: https://grants6.hrsa.gov/MchbExternal/DgisApp/formassignmentlist/UT3 1.html.
+To prepare successful applicants for their reporting requirements, the listing of administrative forms and performance measures for this program are available on https://grants6.hrsa.gov/MchbExternal/DgisApp/formassignmentlist/UT2\1.html.
 The type of report required is determined by the project year of the award's period of performance.

-Type of Report Reporting Period Available Date Report Due Date New Competing Performance Report September 1, 2020- August 31, 2021 (administrative data and performance measure projections, as applicable) Period of performance start date 120 days from the available date Non-Competing Performance Report September 1, 2020- August 31, 2021 September 1, 2021- August 31, 2022 September 1, 2022- August 31, 2023 September 1, 2023- August 31, 2024 Beginning of each budget period (Years 2-4, as applicable) 120 days from the available date Project Period End Performance Report September 1, 2024- August 31, 2025 Period of performance end date 90 days from the available date
+Type of Report Reporting Period Available Date Report Due Date New Competing Performance Report September 1, 2020- August 31, 2021 (administrative data and performance measure projections, as applicable) Period of performance start date 120 days from the available date Non-Competing Performance Report September 1, 2020- August 31, 2021Non-Competing PerformanceNon-Competing Performance 120 days from the available date Project Period End Performance Report September 1, 2024- August 31, 2025 Period of performance end date 90 days from the available date